ONSdigital/blaise-nisra-case-mover/README.md

 gcloud compute start-iap-tunnel "sftp-test" "22" --zone "europe-west2-b" --project "ons-blaise-<env>" --local-host-port=localhost:2222
 ```

-Refer to the .tfstate file for the environment to locate the password.
+Refer to the .tfstate file for the environment to locate the password, you can find this with the name `sftp_password`.

-Create a service account that has permission to the bucket (or use the App Engine Service account which has access) and [obtain a JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys), place this in a key.json file at the root of
+To access the GCP buckets remotely, [obtain a JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the Default App Engine Service account which has access to the Nisra and test data bucket, place this in a key.json file at the root of
 the project.

 ##### Create a virtual environment: